1. Please tell us about yourself.

 3. Why did you choose your law school?

-ASU law school is an up and coming school and also my local law school (born and raised in Phoenix).
+The Sandra Day O’Connor College of Law ASU is an up and coming school and also my local law school (born and raised in Phoenix).
 They provided a significant scholarship to those who do early decision binding, and ASU was the highest ranking school that I could attend when considering costs.
 They also opened their brand new building my 1L year in the heart of downtown Phoenix, so ASU was certainly right for me.

 4. What is one thing you wish you knew about law school or the admissions process ahead of time?